sthiede/Comparative_Genomics/day1_morning/README.md

 Lets first look at the quality drop(per base sequence quality graph) at the end of "Per Base Sequence Quality" graph.
 This degredation of quality towards the end of reads is commonly observed in illumina samples.
 The reason for this drop is that as the number of sequencing cycles performed increases, the average quality of the base calls, as reported by the Phred Scores produced by the sequencer falls.

-Next, lets check the overrepresented sequences graph and the kind of adapters that were used for sequencing these samples (Truseq or Nextera) which comes in handy while indicating the adapter database during downstream filtering step.
+Next, lets check the overrepresented sequences graph and the kind of adapters that were used for sequencing these samples (Truseq or Nextera) which comes in handy while indicating the adapter database path during downstream filtering step (Trimmomatic).

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_morning/2.png)